WhiteWolf21/real-estate-crawling-tool/README.md

 ## tag_service

 NLP tool to filter type of text that suitable to type of real estate data.
 The instructions are included in README.md in "tag_service" folder !!!

-# 1a
-## The_Holy

-Tool that used to crawl real estate data from facebook groups.
-The instructions are included in README.md in "The_Holy" folder !!!

 # Base for 1c
 ## WebApp